NervePool: A Simplicial Pooling Layer: Background

 A simplicial complex is a generalization of a graph or network.
 While graphs can model relational information between pairs of objects (via vertices and edges connecting them), simplicial complexes are able to model higher-order interactions.
 With this construction, we can still model pair-wise interactions as edges, but also triple interactions as triangles, four-way interactions as tetrahedra, and so on.

 The building blocks of simplicial complexes are \textit{$p$-dimensional simplices} (or $p$-simplices for short), formally defined as a set of $p+1$ vertices $v_i \in V$,

 where $V$ is a non-empty vertex set.
 Note that we often use a subscript on the simplex to denote the dimension of the simplex, i.e.~$\dim(\sigma_p) = p$.
-The cyclic ordering of vertex sets that constitute a simplex induce an orientation of that simplex, which can be fixed if necessary for the given task.
+The cyclic ordering of the vertices of a simplex induces an orientation of that simplex, which can be fixed if necessary for the given task.

 Simplicial complexes are collections of these $p$-simplices, glued together with the constraint that they are closed under taking subsets.
 In other words, an \textit{abstract simplicial complex}, $K$, is a finite collection of non-empty subsets of $V$ such that for a simplex $\alpha \in K$, $\beta \subseteq \alpha$ implies $\beta \in K$.
 In this case we call $\beta$ a face of $\alpha$ and write $\beta\leq \alpha$.
 Abstract simplicial complexes are combinatorial objects, defined in terms of collections of vertices ($p$-simplices), however they have geometric realizations corresponding to vertices, edges, triangles, tetrahedra, etc. The dimension of a simplicial complex is defined as the maximum dimension of all of its simplices: